docuracy/Locolligo/README.md

     - [ ] Wikidata
     - [ ] Geonames
     - [ ] Google
-- [ ] Geocoding of un-gazetteered places using maps
+- [ ] Geocoding of un-gazetteered places
+    - [ ]  Use georeferenced historical basemaps as citable references
+    - [ ]  Create linked Wikidata item with geo-coordinates, using programmatically-submitted [*QuickStatements* batch jobs](https://quickstatements.toolforge.org/#/user) (default CORS policy prevents direct use of API)
 - [ ] Pelagios Registry metadata generation
 - [ ] Recogito meta-gazetteer generation
-- [ ] Facilitate contributions to Wikidata (default CORS policy prevents this)

 ## Limitations
 Dataset size is limited by local device memory.
 It may be possible to implement chunking to address this issue.